SGA U.S. Large Cap Growth SMA

 Mr. Rohn earned a B.A., cum laude, from Dartmouth College and an M.B.A from Harvard Business School.
 He has served on several non-profit boards.
 He began working in the investment industry in 1983.

 Equity Securities: The market price of equity securities may be adversely affected by financial market, industry, or issuer-specific events.
-Focus on a particular style or on small or medium-sized companies may enhance that risk.
+Focus on a particular style or on small, medium, or large-sized companies may enhance that risk.

 Limited Number of Investments: Because the portfolio has a limited number of securities, it may be more susceptible to factors adversely affecting its securities than a portfolio with a greater number of securities.